Imagining Peace: Tickets now on sale!

 - Paul Rogers – Department of Peace Studies, Bradford University, UK

-- Lawrence Scanlan – Author, Journalist
+- Lawrence Scanlan – Canadian Author, Editor and Journalist

 The Program in Detail: